 Hissstory: Along with another Amazon river turtle, Podocnemis was imported from Bolivia to be kept as a pet.
-The person no longer wanted the turtles, so he brought them both here.
+The person no longer wanted the turtles, so he brought them both here in 2001.
 We kept Podocnemis and placed the other turtle with another wildlife organization.

-Natural Diet: River turtles mostly plants and fruits, but will also eat insects, amphibians, fish and mollusks.
+Natural Diet: Mostly plants and fruits, but will also eat insects, amphibians, fish and mollusks.

 Range: Northern South America including the Amazon rain forest.

-Size: River turtles can grow to 15-27 inches and weigh 5-14 pounds.
+Size: Can grow to 15-27 inches and weigh 5-14 pounds.
 Females are larger than males.

-Reproduction: Female turtles lay about 24 eggs in the riverbank.
+Reproduction: Lay about 24 eggs in the riverbank.
 These turtles often lay eggs together in a communal nest.
 Eggs hatch in two months.
 Hatchlings are the size of a quarter.